-The Cheapest and Best Car Insurance in Tennessee
+The Cheapest Car Insurance in Tennessee

 In an at-fault accident, liability-only coverage covers third-party costs and not your own.
 This type of coverage is the cheapest insurance in Tennessee and only meets the minimum coverage requirements in the state.

-The cheapest car insurance companies in Tennessee for minimum coverage are:
+The cheapest car insurance companies for minimum coverage in Tennessee are:

 - GEICO: $369 per year

-MetLife is the costliest provider of minimum coverage, with average rates of $686 per year.
+USAA has an even more affordable average annual rate of $324.
+However, its policies are exclusively for military members and their families.
+Meanwhile, MetLife is the costliest provider of minimum coverage, with average rates of $686 per year.

 These prices are only estimates based on rates for an average Tennessee driver and should not be used to compare insurance prices.